mwmwmw/Mizzy/README.md

 # Usage

-Having some knowledge of what MIDI is a good first start.
+Having some knowledge of what MIDI is would be a good first start.
 [Here is a lengthly description on Instructables](http://www.instructables.com/id/What-is-MIDI/) that I recommend reading if you want to do anything with MIDI or use Mizzy in your application.

 ## Setting up an instance of Mizzy